 Computers come from the word “compute” which means to count in other words the computer means a calculator.
 The computer was first invented by Charles Babbage, a very special mathematical logic intelligence made him able to create a machine which he called the Analytical Engine in 1882, a machine that functions as a tool for general calculations.

 The development of computers from time to time is always increasing.
 Initially, computers were created only to make it easier to calculate or more easily as a mathematical tool.
 However, as the development of the computer age increasingly evolved into a multipurpose machine, especially in the fields of industry and research.
-The following is the history of the first generation of computer to the fifth generation.
+The following is the history of the first generation of computers to the fifth generation.

 First Generation of Computer (1940-1959)

 Electronic Numerical Integrator and Calculator (ENIAC) is the first generation of electronic digital computers that are used for general needs.
 The ENIAC proposal program was drafted in 1942, and began to be made in 1943 by Dr. John W. Mauchly and John Presper Eckert at the Moore School of Electrical Engineering (University of Pennsylvania) and only completed in 1946.
 ENIAC is very large, requiring 500m2 for placement.
 ENIAC uses 18,000 vacuum tubes, 75,000 relays and switches, 10,000 capacitors, and 70,000 resistors.
-When operated, ENIAC requires electrical power of 140 kilowatts, weighing more than 30 tons, and occupies a room of 167 m2.
+When operated, ENIAC requires an electrical power of 140 kilowatts, weighing more than 30 tons, and occupies a room of 167 m2.

 Characteristics of computers in the first generation